Scroll to content

 Within the EYFS setting, music is an integral part of children’s learning journey.
 Rhyme and rhythm are utilised throughout the learning of phonics, handwriting and mathematics.
 Children learn a wide range of songs and rhymes and develop skills for performing together.
 Singing and music making opportunities are used frequently to embed learning, develop musical awareness and to demonstrate how music can be used to express feelings.

-Children in Year 3 benefit from whole class specialist teaching, delivered by a member of Warwickshire Music Services.
+Throughout the school, there is opportunity to learn how to play instruments, including recorders, ukelele and xylophone.
 In KS 2 the recorder is taught as part of music lessons at different times in the KS.
-These lessons allow children the opportunity to learn to play the flute as part of an ensemble and to engender a love of music learning.
+These lessons allow children the opportunity to engender a love of music learning.
 Throughout the sessions the interrelated elements of music are developed.

 Performance is at the heart of musical teaching and learning at Outwoods Primary School and pupils participate in a range of performances during their school ‘career’.
-These include nativities, Easter singing, carnival songs, Talent Show (summer term) and a Leavers performance (Year 6).Pupils also take part in singing assemblies.
+These include nativities, Easter singing, carnival songs, Talent Show (summer term), the Year 4/5 Christmas Production and a Leavers performance (Year 6).Pupils also take part in singing assemblies.
 Parents are invited and welcomed to watch all of these performances whether at school or outside of school.
+The Rock Steady students perform to the whole school and their parents at the end of each term.

 Pupils in Year 5 have the opportunity to participate in Warwickshire Sings! which aims to raise the profile and quality of children’s singing within and beyond the curriculum and classroom and builds the skills and confidence of teachers and teaching assistants to lead and sustain singing in Outwoods for all children.